Calculation of screened Coulomb interaction parameters for the charge-disproportionated insulator CaFeO$_3$: Results

 To assess whether a variation in $F_4/F_2$ can also affect physical properties, we estimate the energy difference between the low-spin (LS) and high-spin (HS) states of the Fe$^{4+}$ or other $d^4$ cations in the zero band-width limit by evaluating the difference in the local interaction and crystal field energies for a $t_{2g}^4 e_g^0$ and a $t_{2g}^3 e_g^1$ configuration (see also the Appendix of Ref. \onlinecite{merkel_charge_2021})

 where $\Delta_\text{CF}$ is the local crystal-field splitting between $e_g$ and $t_{2g}$ states.
 Thus, for the standard value of $F_4/F_2=0.63$, a slightly larger $J$ is necessary to obtain a high spin state.
 For a realistic crystal-field splitting $\Delta_\text{CF} = \SI{2.5}{eV}$, this corresponds to a difference of about \SI{0.05}{eV} in the critical $J$.
-While this difference does not appear very large, it could be important for systems that are very close to a high-spin low-spin transition.
+While this difference does not appear very large, it could be important for systems that are very close to a transition between the high-spin and low-spin states.